EmoryMLIP/emory-reu-ret-website/content/projects/2022-learn-ode/index.md

 \begin{equation*}
     \mathbf{q}_{\theta+1} = \mathbf{q}_\theta - h\frac{\partial \mathcal{H}_{\theta}}{\partial \mathbf{p}}
 \end{equation*}
 The new values are then plugged into our MSE loss function.
-Using these techniques we created two HINNs for two different examples, those being the Simple Spring Mass System and the Two Body Problem. https://github.com/mathheider/Learn-ODEs-HINNs
+Using these techniques we [created two HINNs]{https://github.com/mathheider/Learn-ODEs-HINNs} for two different examples, those being the Simple Spring Mass System and the Two Body Problem.

 ##Results